JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 Basically just need to do `.AddRange()` for each handler list.

-# Update Member Handling
+# DONE - Update Member Handling

 We no longer need casts.
 Just need to modify which list the member iterates.

-# Create Custom Expectations Classes
+# DONE - Create Custom Expectations Classes

 These will be nested within the expectations class.
 The extension methods I made now go here.